Over 90% of users saw increased regrowth or reduced hair loss in clinical trials

 Still unsure about getting a finasteride prescription?
 Read our article about when to start taking finasteride.

-If you’re ready to make the next move, start a hair consultation with a healthcare provider today.
+If you’re ready to take the next step in getting a finasteride prescription, start a hair consultation with a healthcare provider today.

 5 Sources